Skip to main content

 In some states, the tenant can claim their bond directly with the bond authority to release their funds.
 In other states, it requires both parties to agree before the bond can be released.

-Read more in this article on claiming the bond - https://rentbetter.com.au/article/making-a-claim-for-the-bond
+📖 Read more in this article on making a claim for the bond - https://rentbetter.com.au/article/making-a-claim-for-the-bond

 Did this answer your question?